Westchester Paint and Sip Nights to Unleash Your Inner Artist

 Classes run a little under three hours starting at 6:15 p.m. and are 21-and-over only.
 Classes start with a simple still life and branch off from there, but participants are encouraged to work in their own time and personal style.
 Classes are $65 (though members receive a discount) and all materials are included.

 This national chain has two Westchester locations, and a well-stocked beer and wine bar at each.
-Classes typically run two hours and cost $30 to $40, with weekly “paint what you want” open studio sessions at the Mamaroneck location.
+Classes typically run two hours and cost $39 for two hours and $45 for three hours, with weekly “paint what you want” open studio sessions at the Mamaroneck location.
 Best of all, you can even preview each night’s project straight from the web calendar to see which painting you’d like to create!
 (You can also bring any food you like, so if you tend to get a hankering for pizza bites when you’re drunk no one’s going to judge you.)

 Another larger chain, Muse is a painter’s pub.
 Snack on bar bites like flatbreads, hummus platters, and decadent fudge brownies, all while sipping on more than 20 beers and wines.
 Oh, yes, and you’re also painting, ostensibly.
 Classes typically run $35 or $45 depending on medium (LED-embedded canvas, custom designs of your own pet, glassware you can drink out of again later, etc.), though you can easily see special deals like discounts and free drink offers right from the online visual project calendar.